MORE

 Change management in practice

 There are many situations in which it is not possible without fundamental change.
-We support you at every step of the change and the implementation.
+I support you at every step of the change and implementation process.

 Personnel decisions